scalawithcats/scala-with-cats/src/pages/case-studies/validation/index.md

 With these examples in mind we can state some goals:

-- We should be able associate meaningful messages with each validation failure, so the user knows why their data is not valid.
+- We should be able to associate meaningful messages with each validation failure, so the user knows why their data is not valid.

 - We should be able to combine small checks into larger ones.